If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 For many students and professionals, having a reliable calculator that can handle their daily assignments and projects is imperative to their success.
 Whether you’ve gone back to school to study math and science, you need a calculator for your older child, or you’re looking for something that can help with balancing your budget at home or work, having the right calculator for your specific needs can mean the difference between solving for X and getting an F.

-Not all calculators are created equal, which is why we included three very different calculators on our list.
-The Texas Instruments TI-36X Pro Engineering and Scientific Calculator is the preferred calculator for older students in high school and college, as well as professionals.
-This calculator assists in geometry, statistics, biology and more and can be used in situations when graphing calculators are not permitted, which is often the case in tests and exams.
+Not all calculators are created equal, which is why we included a variety of calculators on our list.
+Scientific calculators assist in geometry, statistics, biology and chemistry and can be used in situations when graphing calculators are not permitted, which is often the case in tests and exams.

-We also included the Helect Standard Function Desktop Calculator, a more straightforward calculator that is better adept at helping with everyday math problems involving balancing a budget, crunching numbers for a project, and general invoicing.
-We like this calculator for home and office use, especially for older users thanks to the large and sturdy buttons that are easy to read.
+Desktop or financial calculators are more straightforward and are better adept at helping with everyday math problems involving balancing a budget, crunching numbers for a project and general invoicing.
+We like these calculators for home and office use.

 1. Texas Instruments TI-84 Plus CE Graphing Calculator